wanghaisheng/responsive-landing-page-starter/content/blog/en/send-sms-messages-with-java-dr.md

 ---
-title: How to Send SMS Messages with Java
+title: How to Send SMS Messages With Java
-description: Send SMS messages with Java and the Vonage client library.
-It's part of a series of getting started guides for the Vonage APIs!
+description: Send SMS messages with Java and the Vonage Java SDK.
+This tutorial uses JDK 16 and Gradle 7.1
 thumbnail: /content/blog/send-sms-messages-with-java-dr/sms-send-java.png
 author: judy2k
 published: true